 The repetition time between pulses should correspond to the full loop time in the pulse sequence and not simply the relaxation delay.
 Since most of the time intervals involved in NMR measurement are negligible relatively to the T_1 values, the repetition time (RT) can be estimated as the sum of acquisition time (AQ) and relaxation delay (RD), where the RD is a multiple T_1 .
-After a 90° pulse, if available instrument time permits, 10 times T_1 of the signal with the longest relaxation time will lead to the recovery of > 99.995 % of the magnetization for all quantified signals.
+After a 90° pulse, if available instrument time permits, a repetition time equivalent to 10 times T_1 of the signal with the longest relaxation time will lead to the recovery of > 99.99 % of the magnetization for all quantified signals.
 In cases where the T_1 of the quantified signals are similar in magnitude, a shorter relaxation delay may be sufficient for equivalent (even if incomplete) magnetization re-equilibration.

-Thus the pulse RT is given by:
+Thus the recommended pulse RT for high accuracy quantification is given by:

 $$RT = RD + AQ = n T_1$$

 Equation 2

-$$(n = 10 - 15)$$
+(n = 10 - 15)